Enabling and managing custom domains for your Amazon Lightsail container services

 The Custom domains page displays the SSL/TLS certificates currently attached to your container service, if any.

 If you have no certificates, then you must first create and validate an SSL/TLS certificate for your domains, before you can attach it to your container service.
-For more information, see Creating SSL/TLS certificates for your Amazon Lightsail container services.
+For more information, see Create container service SSL/TLS certificates.

 Disable custom domains for a container service